EviDentApp/EviDentApp/README.md

 > npm install -g ionic cordova

-## Start an Ionic app
+## Install dependencies

-Run the following command in the Linux terminal, replacing PROJECT-NAME and PROJECT-TYPE for their respective tags:
+Run the following commands in the Linux terminal, replacing PROJECT-DIRECTORY with its respective tag:

-> ionic start PROJECT-NAME PROJECT-TYPE --type=angular

-Common project types are:

-- blank
-- tabs
-- sidemenu

-<b>Important!</b> When running the command, a message may prompt the user for input:

-- Integrate your new app with Cordova to target native iOS and Android? <b>yes</b>
-- Install the free Ionic Pro SDK and connect your app? <b>no</b>
+> cd PROJECT-DIRECTORY

+> npm install

 ## Run an Ionic app